jackbayliss/cordova-plugin-stripe-intent/README.md

 ```
 ionic cordova plugin add ../FolderName
 ```
-You can then build you app, and fingers crossed it will work fine.
+You can then build your app, and fingers crossed it will work fine.
 # Methods

 ### addBackendUrl(successCallback, errorCallback)